 Travel vaccinations in Germany

-Some health insurances may cover the costs of the following travel vaccinations (Reiseimpfung) against diseases that you might catch while on holiday abroad.
+Some health insurance providers may cover the costs of travel vaccinations (Reiseimpfung) against diseases that you could encounter while abroad.
 Get these ideally two to three months before travel:

 - Tick-borne encephalitis (TBE)